jayfiled/ruby/readme.md

-# Progress, progress and notes on the [codecademy Ruby track](https://www.codecademy.com/learn/learn-ruby)
+# Progress, projects and notes on the [codecademy Ruby track](https://www.codecademy.com/learn/learn-ruby)